dgp1130/blog/src/www/posts/streamable-html-fragments/streamable-html-fragments.md

 `HTMLDivElement` during the first pause?)
 But this should be good enough to understand the rest of this post, so I'll stop there.
-The aforementioned [HTTP 203 video](https://www.youtube.com/watch?v=LLRig4s1_yA) goes into more detail on HTML streaming, highly recommended if this seems interesting to you.
+The aforementioned [HTTP 203 video](https://www.youtube.com/watch?v=LLRig4s1_yA) goes into more detail on HTML streaming and with great visual aids.
+I highly recommend it if this seems interesting to you.

 ## First Node Problem